Femi Kuti (album)

-Femi Kuti is the third album by Nigerian musician Femi Kuti released in 1995.
+Femi Kuti is the third album by Nigerian musician Femi Kuti released on 13 June 1995.
 It was released on Motown's Tabu Records label.
 The album introduced Femi Kuti and afrobeat to an international audience.

 Legacy

 The album was included in the book 1001 Albums You Must Hear Before You Die.

 Track listing

 All songs written by Femi Kuti.
 All song produced by Andy Lyden and Femi Anikulapo Kuti.